QuasarApp/CQtDeployer/examples/TestQMLWidgets/README.md

 # Warning
-    snap install cqtdeployer --classic - not work because, install on classic mode not supported, use install application from [github](https://github.com/QuasarApp/Console-QtDeployer/releases)
+Snap install cqtdeployer --classic - not work because, install on classic mode not supported, use install application from [github](https://github.com/QuasarApp/Console-QtDeployer/releases)